Dziady (poem): The parts

 In this part, published in 1823, Mickiewicz expresses a philosophy of life, based mainly on folk morality and on his own thoughts about love and death.
 In the drama, Lithuanian peasants are summoning ghosts to ensure them the access to heaven.
-The first ghosts are two children who are unable to reach heaven, as they have never suffered.
-Then appears a phantom of a cruel squire who is persecuted by birds.
+The first ghosts are two children who are unable to reach heaven (light spirits), as they have never suffered.
+Then appears a phantom of a cruel heir who is persecuted by birds (heavy spirit).
 They are obliged not to let him eat, because as a living person he did not act like a human being.
-The next ghost is a phantom of Zosia, a young, beautiful shepherdess.
+The next ghost is a phantom of Zosia (medium spirit), a young, beautiful shepherdess.
 Her fault is that she had never returned anybody's love, and love is needed for the act of salvation.
 The final ghost resembles the main hero of the Part IV, Gustaw.